Drawpie

 For more, see our look at Lamine Yamal’s rise and net worth and our wider 2026 World Cup coverage.

-This ranking reflects club form and career pedigree as of the group stage in late June 2026.
+This ranking is weighted to club form and career pedigree, with tournament form noted as of the completed Round of 16 on July 8, 2026.
 Player rankings are inherently subjective and form changes quickly; FIFA’s Power Rankings provide the official, data-driven, in-tournament measure.